BrooksLabUCSC/flair/README.md

 ### find_alt3prime_5prime_ss.py

-Requires two positional arguments to identify and calculate significance of alternative 5' and 3' splicing between two samples using Fisher's exact tests, and two arguments specifying output files: (1) an extended `psl` of isoforms containing two extra columns for read counts of each isoform per sample type, (2) the 0-indexed column number of the two extra columns (assumed to be last two), (3) `txt` file output name for alternative 3' SS, (4) `txt` file output name for alternative 5' SS.
+Requires two positional arguments to identify and calculate significance of alternative 5' and 3' splicing between two samples using Fisher's exact tests, and two arguments specifying output files: (1) an extended `psl` of isoforms containing two extra columns for read counts of each isoform per sample type, (2) the 0-indexed column number of the two extra columns (assumed to be last two), (3) `txt` output filename for alternative 3' SS events, (4) `txt` output filename for alternative 5' SS events.
 See [appending counts to a psl](#append) for obtaining (1).

 **Usage:**
 ```sh